Delivery Options: ONLINECourse Schedule / Fees

 Are you motivated to put pen to paper and begin or continue your creative writing endeavours?
 If so, this focused Creative Writing Certificate program may be perfect for you.
 The program covers many aspects of the creative writer's world from writing and copy editing, to exploring and writing in various genres, to publishing and promoting written work.
 The evaluative and interactive model will ensure you receive rich instructor feedback and supportive peer review throughout the process.
 End the program by having a portion of your work evaluated in the final project course by a published author who will mentor and encourage you in your writing.

-This online, flexible and interactive program will allow you to learn the theory behind your writing as well as allow time to write and receive feedback on what you've written.
+This online, flexible and interactive program will allow you to learn the theory behind your writing as well as allow time to write and receive instructor and student feedback on what you've written.
 Some courses are also offered in a classroom setting.
+All courses are taught by published authors, many who have received national and international awards.

 This is one of three writing certificate programs offered online through Continuing Education.
 Other certificates include: